Meet your assistant

 - Click the Chat button.
 Where it sits depends on your layout: the bottom of the sidebar in Performance, or the top-right of the page header in Balanced and Comfortable.

-- Right-click selected text and choose Ask [your assistant] about… to ask about it directly — the selection comes along as context.
+- Right-click selected text and choose Ask [your assistant] about… to ask about it directly, with the selection coming along as context.

 Asking in context beats copying things into a separate chat window.
-It can answer questions, summarize content, explain pages, and help with tasks, drawing on context from the current tab, what it remembers about you, and your connected external data.
+It can answer questions, summarise content, explain pages, and help with tasks, drawing on the current tab, what it remembers about you, and your connected external data.

 Chat with Tabs

 The assistant can bring the pages you have open into a conversation as context.
-Attach one or more tabs and ask across them — compare them, summarize them, or pull details from several at once — without copying anything into a separate window.
-Because it understands Split View and Tab Groups, opening a chat while your current tab is in a group attaches the whole group, and you can attach a Tab Group or Split View as a single unit — so you can ask about related pages without explaining how they fit together.
+Attach one or more tabs and ask across them, comparing them, summarising them, or pulling details from several at once, without copying anything into a separate window.
+Because it understands Split View and Tab Groups, opening a chat while your current tab is in a group attaches the whole group, and you can attach a Tab Group or Split View as a single unit.
+That way you can ask about related pages without explaining how they fit together.

 By default, opening the assistant attaches the tab you are currently on, so you can ask about what is in front of you right away.
 If you would rather start each conversation with nothing attached, turn off Automatically add current tab as context to new conversation under Settings → Phi AI → AI Sidebar.
 You can still attach tabs by hand whenever you want.

-Skills are reusable workflows.
-Teach it a multi-step task once, and it can repeat it later on demand — turning a recurring job into a single request.
+Browser Skills are reusable workflows.
+Teach it a multi-step task once and it can repeat it later on demand, turning a recurring job into a single request.
 Phi ships a set of built-in Skills you can browse and add, and you can create your own.
-See Skills for the full picture.
+See Browser Skills for the full picture.

 What's next

-- Automation & Phi Link — let it take actions and run scheduled tasks, and reach it from Telegram.
+- Automation & Phi Link, letting it take actions and run scheduled tasks, and reaching it from Telegram.